 14. Establishing BEP - BIM Execution Plan

-I hope that the above summary has helped you to take a closer look at the work of BIM Coordinator.
+I hope that the above summary has helped you to take a closer look at the work of BIM Coordinator and BIM Excecution Plan.
 All of the above mentioned activities are significant and directly influence the flow of the project.
-We would like you to note that BEP is a set of best practices and procedures in the project.
+We would like you to note that BIM Execution Plan is a set of best practices and procedures in the project.
 It is a living document that should be updated on an ongoing basis depending on new experiences.
 Such an approach will allow you to work more efficiently and effectively on future projects.

 In the next article, we will describe the responsibilities of the BIM Coordinator in the latter stages of the project.